 Other common names for the plant include spring larkspur and staggerweed–a name that refers to the fact that the entire plant is poisonous if ingested, especially for cattle.
 Early uses for the wildflower itself included making blue dye and ink (check out the inky color of the flowers at right).

-Loads of Delphinium are currently in bloom in Wildwood Park in Radford.
-See it growing along the hillside above the creek, mixed in with Blue and Black Cohosh, Large-flowered Bellwort, and Fairybells.
+Loads of Delphinium can be found locally in Wildwood Park in Radford.
+See it growing along the hillside above the creek, mixed in dozens of other fabulous wildflowers.